+It’s time for the hard part – confrontation!
+You next need to meet with the employee – along with their manager.
 It is important to be as specific as possible when informing an employee that they are receiving a PIP.
 One way to do that is by showing data points on a performance management platform, like PerformYard.
 This approach ensures the employee knows why they are receiving a performance improvement plan.

 PIPs get a bad rap for being ineffective.
 That’s because they are often focused on employee performance but not inclusive of the employee’s perspective.
 Every HR person should want their employee to take their performance improvement plan to heart.
 The way to do that is to work with the employee to develop goals that address performance issues.

 Managers should uncover performance gaps such as poor review scores, poor goal completion, and poor peer feedback.
 The employee should then be brought in to create a plan that articulates what needs to be done.